phallstrom/AlfredGist/README.md

 * `gist - foo.rb ipsum lorem` - a gist with *no filename* and a description of "foo.rb ipsum lorem"

 **Note the lack of a period or the addition of "-" in the filename argument has when specifying a description.**

-## Help

-Having a problem?
-[Open an issue](https://github.com/phallstrom/AlfredGist/issues) and I'll see what I can do.

 ## Contributions & Thanks